wp-plugins/instagrate-to-wordpress/readme.txt

 No more manual embedding Instagram images into your posts, let this plugin take care of it all.

 Install the plugin.
 Log in to Instagram, pick your default WordPress post settings, and you are done.
 Take a photo or lots on Instagram.
 The next time someone visits your site, a new post will be created with your each photo from Instagram.

+This plugin requires the cURL PHP extension to be installed.

 Full list of features: